Kanazawa's Gastronomic Take-Out. 4 recommended gourmet restaurants that will make you look forward to your return trip.

 1-259 Morinosato, Kanazawa City, Ishikawa Prefecture MAP

-Approximately 18 minutes from JR Kanazawa Station by car
+Approximately 25 minutes by car from JR Kanazawa Station

 Take a bus from JR Kanazawa Station, get off at Wakamatsu, and walk about 5 minutes.

-Wednesdays (open if Wednesday is a national holiday, closed the next day), Year-end and New Year holidays
+Tuesdays (open if Tuesday is a national holiday, closed the following day), year-end and New Year holidays

 076-261-0825